• Skip to primary navigation

 The meat

-You should only need 1 charcuterie option and just a small portion, about 1 or 2 ounces total.
+Serving size: You only need 1 charcuterie option and just a small portion, about 3 or 4 ounces total.

 Crackers and bread